How is the budget developed?

 Hotel taxes for the City of Dallas are measured by the City Controller's Office.
 Every hotel is required to have a registration form on file with the City of Dallas.
 More information is available on the City Controller's webpage or by calling the Hotel Tax Auditor at (214) 670-4540.

 What is the Tourism Public Improvement District tax?

-The Tourism Public Improvement District (TPID) tax assessment is effective for hotel sleeping room nights sold beginning on August 1, 2012 and continuing through July 31, 2017.
+The Tourism Public Improvement District (TPID) tax assessment is a 2 percent room tax charged to hotel properties in Dallas with more than 100 rooms.
+Renewed for a 13 year term in August 2016, the TPID will generate funds to promote Dallas as a premier convention and tourism destination.
 The TPID is authorized by the Provisions of the Public Improvement District Assessment Act, Chapter 372 of the Texas Local Government Code.
 Registration and reporting forms are available on the City Controller's webpage or by calling the Hotel Tax Auditor at (214) 671-8508.

 How much General Obligation (G.O.) debt was outstanding at the end of fiscal year 2013?

 As of September 30, 2013, $1,691,184,734 General Obligation debt was outstanding.